 In connection with the IPO, we reclassified our outstanding common stock into shares of class A common stock and class B common stock and immediately following the IPO, Morgan Stanley held approximately 81.0 million shares of our class B common stock and Capital Group International held approximately 2.9 million shares of our class B common stock.
-Under the terms of our Amended and Restated Certificate of Incorporation, when shares of class B common stock convert into shares of class A common stock, they do so on a one-to-one basis.
+Under the terms of our Amended and Restated Certificate of Incorporation, when shares of class B common stock into shares of class A common stock, they do so on a one-to-one basis.
+On May 2, 2008, Morgan Stanley converted approximately 28.0 million shares of our class B common stock, they do so on a one-to-one basis.
 On May 2, 2008, Morgan Stanley converted approximately 28.0 million shares of our class B common stock into class A common stock by selling such shares in a registered secondary equity offering.
 Capital Group International converted approximately 2.9 million shares of our class B common stock, representing all of its equity interest in us, into shares of our class A common stock and transferred them to its affiliate The Capital Group Companies Charitable Foundation ("Capital Group Charitable Foundation").
 Capital Group Charitable Foundation sold all of these shares pursuant to the same registered secondary equity offering.
-On July 21, 2008, Morgan Stanley converted 23.0 million shares of our class B common stock into shares of class A common stock by selling such shares pursuant to a registered secondary equity offering and converted an additional approximately 2.0 million shares of our class B common stock into shares of our class A common stock by selling such shares on July 23, 2008 pursuant to the underwriters' exercise of their over-allotment option.
-As of November 30, 2008, Morgan Stanley held 100.0% of the outstanding shares of our class B common stock, which represents approximately 65.7% of the combined voting power of all classes of voting stock and approximately 27.7% of the economic interest.
+On July 21, 2008, Morgan Stanley converted 23.0 million shares of our class B common stock into shares of our class B common stock into shares of our class B common stock into shares of our class B common stock by selling such shares pursuant to a registered secondary equity offering and converted an additional approximately 2.0 million shares of our class B common stock into shares of our class B common stock into shares of our class B common stock into shares of our class A common stock into shares of our class A common stock by selling such shares on July 23, 2008 pursuant to the underwriters' exercise of their over-allotment option.
+As of November 30, 2008, Morgan Stanley held 100.0% of the outstanding shares of our class B common s